ShalConnects/Official_site/PADDLE_DOMAIN_APPROVAL_RESPONSE.md

 ## 1. Brief Description of Domain, Product, or Service

-**ShalConnects** is a digital agency specializing in WordPress development, e-commerce solutions, and custom web development services.
-We also develop and sell premium WordPress plugins, including WooCommerce extensions that enhance online store functionality.
+**ShalConnects** is a digital agency (trading name) specializing in WordPress development, e-commerce solutions, and custom web development services.
+The agency is operated by [Your Name], CEO.
+We develop and sell premium WordPress plugins, including WooCommerce extensions that enhance online store functionality.

 **Primary Products:**
 - **WooCommerce Variation Images Pro** - A premium WordPress plugin that allows store owners to add custom images to product variations, improving the shopping experience with visual variation selectors.